rust-lang/rust/doc/tutorial.md

 tutorials](#what-next) cover specific language features in greater depth.

-It assumes the reader is familiar with the basic concepts of programming, and has programmed in one or more other languages before.
-It will often make comparisons to other languages, particularly those in the C family.
+This tutorial assumes that the reader is familiar with the basic concepts of programming, and has programmed in one or more other languages before.
+We will often compare Rust to other languages, particularly those in the C family.

 ## Conventions

-Throughout the tutorial, words that indicate language keywords or identifiers defined in example code are displayed in `code font`.
+Throughout the tutorial, language keywords and identifiers defined in example code are displayed in `code font`.

 Code snippets are indented, and also shown in a monospaced font.
 Not all snippets constitute whole programs.
 For brevity, we'll often show fragments of programs that don't compile on their own.
-To try them out, you might have to wrap them in `fn main() { ... }`, and make sure they don't contain references to things that aren't actually defined.
+To try them out, you might have to wrap them in `fn main() { ... }`, and make sure they don't contain references to names that aren't actually defined.

-> ***Warning:*** Rust is a language under heavy development.
+> ***Warning:*** Rust is a language under ongoing development.
 Notes
 > about potential changes to the language, implementation
 > deficiencies, and other caveats appear offset in blockquotes.